wonderbit/sketch-select-similar-layers/README.md

 ![Sketch Select Similar Layers](http://wessley.me/images/SelectSimilarLayersPlugin.png)

-Inspired by Illustrator's "Select Similar Objects" feature, **Select Similar Layers** is a Sketch plugin that selects the other layers with the same attributes as the one you've currently selected.
-It works with fill color, border color, border thickness, font, opacity or blending mode.
+Inspired by Illustrator's "Select Similar Objects" feature, **Select Similar Layers** is a Sketch plugin that selects other layers with the same attributes as the one you've currently selected.
+It works with fill color (including gradients, images and patterns), border color, border thickness, font, opacity or blending mode.

 Just select a layer and hit:
 - **⌃⌥1 (ctrl+alt+1)** to select layers with the same **fill color**.